-Variables available for pagination page Contains the appropriate page number. • Within a CurrentPage tag, this is the current page number. • Within an OtherPages tag, this is the number of the corresponding page. link Contains the URL to an appropriate page for a navigation button.
-For example, with a PreviousEnabled tag, the URL of the previous page.
+Variables available for pagination page Contains the appropriate page number.
+Within a Current Page tag, this is the current page number. • Within an OtherPages tag, this is the number of the corresponding page. link Contains the URL to an appropriate page for a navigation button.
+For example, within a PreviousEnabled tag, the URL of the previous page.